SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started_with_webdriver/locating_elements.en.md

 technique for retrieving cheese is to make use of the pluralized version `findElements(By)`.
 This method returns a collection of web elements.
 If only one element is found, it will still return a collection (of one element).
-If no elements match the locator, an empty list will be returned.
+If no element matches the locator, an empty list will be returned.

 {{< code-tab >}}